davekirby/EFFProject/report/PROJ_KirbyD.md

 The reward is a penalty calculated by how far the pendulum is from the upright position each timestep, so is always negative.
 The run ends after 200 timesteps.

-Figure 17 shows the results from for training session with a population of 50 over 50 iterations.
+Figure 5.8 shows the results from for training session with a population of 50 over 50 iterations.
 Although superficially a similar task to CartPole, the performance was much worse.
 It took far longer to achieve a reasonable score, and in one of the runs barely learnt anything after 50 generations.
 For the runs that did achieve a reasonable score in training, replaying them against reset environments showed that they were highly sensitive to the start position.
-For some start angles they moved it to the vertical position straight away and held it there for a good score, for the start positions they never managed to gain control and swung wildly.
+For some start angles they moved it to the vertical position straight away and held it there for a good score, for other start positions they never managed to gain control and swung wildly.

 I hypothesise that part of the reason for this is that the observations are in terms of x and y coordinates of the tip, rather than the angle.
 To achieve good control the coordinates would need to be translated back into a single angle, which is beyond the realm of the fuzzy rules.
 Possibly given sufficiently complex rules and enough time to evolve them, they could achieve a reasonable approximation.

 ![Pendulum results](images/pendulum_tb.png)
-*figure 17: Pendulum results*
+*Figure 5.8: Pendulum results*

 ### LunarLanderContinuous-v2